CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Experimental Results

 We select representative baselines from both the softmax approximation and replacement categories.
-For \emph{softmax approximation}, we adopt~\cite{Cho2024fast} as the primary baseline.
+For \emph{softmax approximation}, we use~\citet{Cho2024fast} as the primary baseline.
 Unlike prior approaches that are optimized for specific experimental setting, this method provides a generalized framework capable of handling arbitrary input intervals, making it suitable for evaluation across diverse benchmarks.
-For \emph{softmax replacement}, we employ Batch Power-Max (BPMax) from Powerformer~\cite{Park2025Powerformer}.
-We select this method as a baseline because it achieves low circuit depth by eliminating the division operation and was reported to have negligible inference accuracy degradation on BERT models.
+For \emph{softmax replacement}, we use Batch Power-Max (BPMax) from Powerformer~\cite{Park2025Powerformer}, which eliminates division to achieve low circuit depth and was reported to incur negligible inference-accuracy degradation on BERT models. \paragraph{Training Methodology.}